Jodi No.1 (TV series): Season 2

 Jodi no.1 season 2 witnessed many small screen couples, with 8 new celebrity couples.
-The 8 couples were Kalaiselvan Tinku, Preethi, Yugendren, Hayma Malini, Sree, Krithika, Prithviraj, Uma Riyaz, Arvind, Lakshmi, Irfan, Monisha, Venkat, Nisha, Dev and Aishwarya.
+The 8 couples were Kalaiselvan Tinku, Preethi Sanjeev, Yugendren, Hayma Malini, Sree, Krithika, Prithviraj, Uma Riyaz, Arvind, Lakshmi, Irfan, Monisha, Venkat, Nisha, Dev and Aishwarya.
 Silambarasan, Sangeetha and Raju Sundaram were the judges.
 Divyadharshini and Deepak Dinkar hosted the season.
 Tinku and Preethi were the winners of Jodi no. 1 season 2, receiving the 10 lakh prize, whereas Venkat and Nisha won the Best Performance award taking home the Chevy Spark.